toshiakiasakura/intro2docker4datascience/README.md

 the core images.

 For R users, the rocker project is one option.

+## Where is docker image stored?
+Type `docker info` and see the information related docker.
+You can find directory storing image in the line `Docker Root Dir`, so specifically type `docker info | grep "Docker Root Dir"`.
+If you are a linux user, you can check disk size docker is using by "Disk Usage Analyzer".
+You need a sudo permission to investigate docker file structure.
+Launch the "Disk Usage Analyzer" by `sudo baobab`.

+Or if you want to quickly check the directory size, use `sudo du -hs /var/lib/docker` for example.

 ## What is a difference between Docker and Virtual Machine.